strwise/documentation/docs/getting-started.md

 ### Customers

-Customers are the top-level entities in the system.
-Customers can have multiple accounts.
-Customers own accounts and rooms.
-They represent a billable party, like a business or person and each customer can have multiple users associated with it.
+Customers are the top-level entities in the system, they represent a billable party, like a business or person.
+Customers can own multiple accounts and rooms, and each customer can have multiple users associated with it.

+> You can find more information about customers in the [Customers](/docs/admin/customers) section.

 ### Accounts